zzstoatzz/prefect-pack/README.md

 1. Click the "Use this template" button on the GitHub repository page.
 2. Provide a name for your new repository and select the desired visibility (public or private).
-3. Clone the newly created repository to your local machine.
+3. Clone the newly created repository to your local machine and modify the project as needed.

 ## Setup Guide